Servideska/HPC/doc.zih.tu-dresden.de/docs/software/spec.md

 ## Execution

 The SPEChpc2021 benchmark suite is executed with the command `runhpc`.
-To make it available in the search path, execute `source shrc` in your installation folder, first.
+To make it available in the search path, execute `source shrc` in your installation directory, first.
 To submit a job to the Slurm scheduler carrying out the complete benchmark suite or parts of it as specified, you can use the following job scripts as a template for the partitions `haswell`, `ml` and `alpha`, respectively.
 The workload is also set here (tiny, small,